 Your social content can bring a smile to someone’s face, invite them into a community, inspire them to make a change, or simply remind them that they aren’t alone.

 A well-thought-out social strategy can increase awareness of your health coaching business, build a loyal and engaged audience base, and, ultimately, bring you new clients.

 Now that’s something to “like.”

 Melissa Zimmerman is a co-founder and Editor-in-Chief at GloWellmag.com, a wellness entrepreneur, and a digital marketing strategist who has helped health and wellness brands attract the right clients through authentic content and storytelling.
-Find Melissa at the Wellness Brand Builders Facebook group for more tips on growing your wellness biz.
+Find Melissa at www.proseandpurpose.com for a strategy that will help your wellness brand attract more of your ideal clients.